-This chapter focuses on the visual politics of the W.H.O. during its first twenty-five years of existence, from 1948 to 1973.
+This chapter focuses on the visual politics of the WHO during its first twenty-five years of existence, from 1948 to 1973.
 We argue that while the visual politics of the organization were sophisticated, they were not entirely original.
-In the 1950s and 1960s, the W.H.O. focused on biomedical determinants and technological solutions.
-By the early 1970s, it adopted a new agenda, based upon an unprecedented commitment to address political, social and economic causes of poor health and to attend to the rights of developing countries.
-As a W.H.O. pamphlet from 1976 put it:
+In the 1950s and 1960s, the WHO focused on biomedical determinants and technological solutions.
+By the early 1970s, it had adopted a new agenda, based on an unprecedented commitment to address political, social, and economic causes of poor health and to attend to the rights of developing countries.
+As a WHO pamphlet from 1976 put it:

 This means the end of well-intentioned international technical paternalism in health and its replacement by an era of international collaboration and cooperation.

-This chapter examines the period of ”well-intentioned international technical paternalism” and offers an account of when, how and why technical assistance mobilized humanitarian photography.
+This chapter examines the period of “well-intentioned international technical paternalism” and offers an account of when, how, and why technical assistance mobilized humanitarian photography.

-The Newsletter and World Health: Two Visual Outlets of the W.H.O.
+The Newsletter and World Health: Two Visual Outlets of the WHO

-The W.H.O.
-Newsletter was first published in 1949.
+The WHO Newsletter was first published in 1949.
 During the 1950s and 1960s the magazine took various formats, and in 1958 the Newsletter was rechristened World Health, adopting a format and glossy style that deliberately recalled Life magazine.
-The W.H.O.
-Newsletter and World Health were the primary outlets through which the organization implemented its visual politics.
+The WHO Newsletter and World Health were the primary outlets through which the organization implemented its visual politics.

-Since the early 1950s the W.H.O. realized the importance of photography.
-In 1952 the organization signed its first contract with professional photographers.
+Since the early 1950s the WHO has realized the importance of photography.
+In 1952, the organization signed its first contract with professional photographers.
 The way photography was used in the Newsletter and later in World Health varied conspicuously.
 Photographs were used for illustrative and informational purposes; they were often used to corroborate statements and facts narrated in the articles.

-The W.H.O. had a broad mandate and the Newsletter and World Health covered virtually all aspects related to public health: from cancer to blood transfusion, from transmissible diseases to drug addiction and alcoholism, from venereal diseases control projects in Europe to mental health in Africa, from leprosy to health safeguards for the Mecca pilgrims.
+The WHO had a broad mandate and the Newsletter and World Health covered virtually all aspects related to public health: from cancer to blood transfusion, from transmissible diseases to drug addiction and alcoholism, from venereal disease control projects in Europe to mental health in Africa, from leprosy to health safeguards for the Mecca pilgrims.
 Many of these topics had little to do with technical assistance and were not cast in humanitarian narratives.

-Since the late 1940s, the W.H.O. put forward the idea that technical assistance would construct the conditions necessary to trigger the virtuous circle leading to prosperity.
+Since the late 1940s, the WHO has put forward the idea that technical assistance would construct the conditions necessary to trigger the virtuous circle leading to prosperity.
 As Judith Tendler explains: “Development assistance was established on the premise that the developed world possessed both the talent and the capital for helping backward countries to develop.
 Development know-how was spoken about as if it were like capital – a stock of goods capable of being transferred from its owners to the less privileged.”
 Once the process was properly set in motion, technical assistance would be withdrawn and the now “enlightened” local populations would thrive.
-Technical assistance relied on the older humanitarian credo: “helping peoples to help themselves,” upon which the American Relief Administration, the Quakers and the U.N.R.R.A. had built their “missions.”
-Veiled as self-help, the W.H.O. could pretend to respect local and national cultures and thereby sell its action as neutral and not political (anti-political).
-Articles in the early 1950s highlighted that local people are the agents in their development of their health and wealth, provided they followed the modernization precepts of the W.H.O
+Technical assistance relied on the older humanitarian credo: “helping peoples to help themselves,” on which the American Relief Administration, the Quakers, and the UNRRA had built their “missions.”
+Veiled as self-help, the WHO could pretend to respect local and national cultures and thereby sell its action as neutral and not political (anti-political).
+Articles in the early 1950s highlighted the premise that local people are the agents in their development of their health and wealth, provided they followed the modernization precepts of the WHO.